Hailey Baldwin Describes Her Picture-Perfect Wedding Day: ‘I Just Picture Lights Strung Everywhere’

-Since getting engaged two months ago, Hailey Baldwin has slowly started to become more outspoken about her pending nuptials to her fiancé Justin Bieber.
+Since getting engaged two months ago, Hailey Baldwin has slowly started to become more outspoken about her pending nuptials to her fiancé, Justin Bieber.
 While there has been much speculation as to when and where the Bieber-Baldwin wedding will take place, the model recently shared how she envisions her special day looking.

 It has been a crazy day to say the least for Baldwin, 21, and Bieber, 24.
 After the two were seen at a NYC courthouse on Thursday to get their marriage license, rumors that the two secretly got married at the same time ran rampant throughout the day on Friday.
 However, the model was quick to put the rumors to rest via her Twitter.